 Buffalo Nickels were made in Philadelphia, Denver and San Francisco from 1913 to 1938.
 The first 1913 Buffalo Nickels showed the Buffalo on a mound.
 Later that year the coin was redesigned to show the Bison on a straight lines base.

 The bison was modeled after “Black Diamond” in the New York City Zoo.
 Buffalo nickels are extremely popular.

-Well struck with blazing mint luster and nearly flawless surfaces.
+Sharply struck with blazing luster and rich golden toning.

 CAC.
 Beautiful thick brilliant luster coats nearly perfect surfaces.
 The strike is very sharp and the eye appeal is fantastic!

 Sharp detail with battleship gray surfaces and some underlying luster.

 Satiny luster and a sharp strike with minimal marks.

 Well struck and lustrous with light iridescent toning.